Check spelling in Numbers on Mac

 To learn about finding and replacing text, see Find and replace text in Numbers on Mac.

 Set up spell checking for multiple languages

-Close the keyboard preferences window.
+Close the keyboard settings window.